 Challenging a client with dementia can build resentment.
 It’s unnecessary.
 Simply walk with them and understand.

 Gad and Hernan-Costello had me at “a cluttered room creates a cluttered mind.”

 Part of a death doula’s job is to help facilitate a peaceful death.
 Our surroundings matter.
 That means the room or area must be safe.
 The home should be comfortable for visitors as well as clients.

 A cluttered, overstuffed room with hazards can contribute to agitation or confusion for someone with dementia.

 Step 5: Routine

 Establishing a routine early on is important.
 Forming new memories (and thus, new routines) will be more challenging as time goes on.

-As a mom and former high school teacher, I remember several learning and personality styles respond better when we “cue before we do.”
+As a mom and former high school teacher, I remember people with certain learning styles and personality traits respond better when we “cue before we do.”
 For example, we would say, “In five minutes, we’re going to clean up and get ready to leave.”
 That allowed them to prepare for a change.

 These tips also apply when providing care or service to those with memory loss.

 This step reminded me of something I used to hear when I was younger, “A place for everything and everything in its place.”